Head-to-Head · Updated May 2026

 New Zealand

-New Zealand invented commercial bungee jumping — A.J.
-Hackett's first commercial jump off the Kawarau Bridge near Queenstown in 1988 launched an industry — and the country has been the world's adventure activity capital ever since.
-Queenstown's activity menu within a 30-minute radius reads like a challenge list: bungee jumping (Kawarau, Nevis, and Pipeline), the Nevis Swing (the world's largest canyon swing, 160m arc), skydiving above Lake Wakatipu (with the Remarkables behind you), white-water rafting the Grade V Shotover Canyon, jet boating through the Shotover Canyon's 2m-wide rock walls at 85km/h, heli-skiing and snow-skiing on Coronet Peak and The Remarkables in winter, and paragliding above the town.
-Beyond Queenstown, New Zealand's nine Great Walks are among the world's finest multi-day hiking routes: the Milford Track (53km, 4 days through Fiordland's most spectacular valleys, available via DOC ballot in peak season), the Routeburn (32km, 2–3 days across the Main Divide with panoramic alpine views), and the Tongariro Alpine Crossing (19km single day over the volcanic plateau — the most popular day walk in New Zealand for good reason).
-Sea kayaking in the Abel Tasman National Park, mountain biking on the Otago Rail Trail, and glacier hiking on Fox or Franz Josef round out an outdoor activities portfolio that has no equal in the Southern Hemisphere for variety in a small geography.
+New Zealand invented commercial bungee jumping, A.J.
+Hackett's first commercial jump off the Kawarau Bridge near Queenstown in 1988 launched an industry, and the country has been the world's adventure activity capital ever since.
+Queenstown's activity menu within a 30-minute radius reads like a challenge list: bungee jumping (Kawarau, Nevis, Pipeline), the Nevis Swing (the world's largest canyon swing, 160m arc), skydiving above Lake Wakatipu, white-water rafting the Grade V Shotover Canyon, jet boating through the Shotover Canyon's 2m-wide rock walls at 85km/h, heli-skiing and snow-skiing on Coronet Peak and The Remarkables in winter, and paragliding above the town.
+Beyond Queenstown, New Zealand's nine Great Walks are among the world's finest multi-day hiking routes: the Milford Track (53km, 4 days through Fiordland, available via DOC ballot in peak season), the Routeburn (32km, 2 to 3 days across the Main Divide), and the Tongariro Alpine Crossing (19km single day over the volcanic plateau).
+Sea kayaking in the Abel Tasman National Park, mountain biking on the Otago Rail Trail, and glacier hiking on Fox or Franz Josef round out an outdoor activities portfolio that has no equal in the Southern Hemisphere.

-Scuba diver on the Great Barrier Reef near Cairns hovering over pristine staghorn coral with a sea turtle swimming above and a school of parrotfish below
+Scuba diver on the Great Barrier Reef hovering over staghorn coral with a sea turtle and parrotfish

 🦘 Australia